Donitzo/pcd_to_3d_tiles/README.md

 ### parameter_sweep

-Manual hyper-parameter optimization with three modes of operation:
+Manual parameter optimization with three modes of operation:
-  - **Sweep Type 0**: Iterates anisotropic diffusion parameters in `./data/config.json`.
+  - **Sweep Type 0**: Iterates anisotropic diffusion parameters in `./data/config.json` and outputs into `./output/sweep_`.
-  - **Sweep Type 1**: Iterates target RMSE for decimation in `./data/config.json`.
+  - **Sweep Type 1**: Iterates target RMSE for decimation in `./data/config.json` and outputs into `./output/sweep_`.
   - **Sweep Type 2**: Generates a collage of images based on varying image enhancement parameters.
+Reads the image in `./data/sweep/sample.png` and writes to `./output/sample_collage.png`.

 ### visualize_mesh